Tannu-Saxena02/devTinder-Frontend/README.md

 - build the user card on feed
 - Edit profile feature
 - show toast message on edit of profile
-- see all my connections
+- New page- see all my connections
+- New page- see all my connection requests

 Body
 Navabar